 The first thing you need to do is jump into the Xposed Installer app, and then go to the “Download” option.
 In the “normal” Xposed interface, it’s the third option on the main screen (the image on the left).
 If you’re using the Material Design version of Xposed, open the hamburger menu in the top left to find the “Download” option (the image on the right).

 In the “Download” menu, tap the magnifying glass in the upper right corner, and then search for “tether.”
 Scroll down until you see “X Tether”—that’s the option you want, so tap it.

-You can read the description here if you want, but otherwise just slide over to the “Versions” tab and tap the “Install” button on the newest version (in our test case, it’s 1.4).
-It should jump straight into the installation menu—if it kicks back an error, make sure you have Unknown Sources enabled in Settings > Security, then try again.
+You can read the description here if you want, but otherwise just switch over to the “Versions” tab, and then tap the “Install” button for the newest version (in our test case, that’s version 1.4).
+You should jump straight to the installation menu.
+If it kicks back an error, make sure you have the “Unknown Sources” option enabled in Settings > Security, and then try again.

 It’s also worth noting here that the application is actually called “Moto Tether” upon installing.
 Don’t worry about that—it should work just fine on non-Motorola devices, too.

 Once the download has finished installing, Xposed pushes a notification saying that you need to reboot the device to active the module.
 Go ahead and tap the “Activate and Reboot” button.